openedx/edx-cookiecutters/docs/decisions/0004-which-cookiecutters-included.rst

 * The name of this repository suggests all public edx cookiecutters will be in this repository.

 * We want to make it easier to find a cookiecutter and create a new project.
-This would encourage community contribution.
+This would encourage community contributions.

 Decision